In-App Purchases Integration (Unity Plugin)

 To purchase an In-App Product you must call the function AppCoinsSDK.Instance.Purchase(sku, payload).
 The Plugin will handle all of the purchase logic for you and it will return you on completion the result of the purchase.
 This result is an object with the following properties:

-1. State: string (AppCoinsSDK.PURCHASE_STATE_SUCCESS, AppCoinsSDK.PURCHASE_STATE_UNVERIFIED, AppCoinsSDK.PURCHASE_STATE_USER_CANCELLED, AppCoinsSDK.PURCHASE_STATE_FAILED)
+1. State: string (AppCoinsSDK.PURCHASE_STATE_SUCCESS, AppCoinsSDK.PURCHASE_STATE_PENDING, AppCoinsSDK.PURCHASE_STATE_USER_CANCELLED, AppCoinsSDK.PURCHASE_STATE_FAILED)

 In case of success the application will verify the transaction’s signature locally.
 After this verification you should handle its result: